danieldreier/haproxy_stats_check/README.md

 HAProxy Server Count Nagios Check
 =================================

-Check the haproxy status URL and alert if there are too many unhealthy backends
+Check the haproxy status URL and alert if there are too many unhealthy backends.

+The idea is to be able to monitor a load balancer and alert before all backends are down.

 Usage
 -----